FaridaElOraby/Spree_Solutions_Interview_Task/README.md

 - Pagination for every 8 records
 - Checked Records don't change accross pagination, filter, sorting, searching unless unselected
 - Can enforce filtering by supplier, filtering by status, searching and sorting on dataset simultaneously
+- Snackbar message appears when sort ot filter through the dropdown is enforced

 # Notes